+X-ray detectors are generally far more sensitive than gamma-ray instruments, but they also contend with significantly higher background levels, particularly in crowded regions such as the galactic plane.
+However, photons from radioactive decay are limited to well-defined line energies.
+By limiting the search to these line energies, it becomes possible to detect signals well below the broader background continuum.
+This approach is particularly effective for KNRs, where line emission from long-lived r-process isotopes can persist for $\gtrsim\unit[10^5]{yr}$.

-For a more targeted search, the High Energy X-ray Probe (HEX-P) would have been extremely sensitive to hard X-rays from these kilonova remnants in the $\unit[0.2-80]{keV}$ range \citep{2024FrASS..1157834M}.
-With a spectral resolution of $\sim 2\%$ FWHM at $\unit[20]{keV}$, HEX-P would have been able to resolve these hard X-ray lines in principle, especially for older remnants where doppler broadening effects are not as pronounced.
-HEX-P's sensitivity would have greatly outmatched that of COSI by several orders of magnitude (see Fig. \ref{fig:sensitivities}), with the tradeoff being an extremely small field of view: $11.3''\times 11.3''$ for the Low-Energy Telescope (LET), and $13.7'' \times 13.7''$ for the High-Energy Telescope (HET).
-As such, a HEX-P-like instrument would only be an effective search tool for surveys over extremely small regions of the sky, or for targeting specific remnant candidates.
+The High Energy X-ray Probe (HEX-P) is a proposed next-generation mission designed to achieve exceptional sensitivity across the $\unit[0.2-80]{keV}$ energy range \citep{2024FrASS..1157834M}.
+With a spectral resolution of $\sim 2\%$ FWHM at $\unit[20]{keV}$, HEX-P would be capable of resolving hard X-ray lines from r-process decay, especially for older remnants where doppler broadening is minimal.
+HEX-P's sensitivity would exceed that of COSI by orders of magnitude (see Fig. \ref{fig:sensitivities}), albeit over a dramatically smaller field of view: $11.3'\times 11.3'$ for the Low-Energy Telescope (LET), and $13.7' \times 13.7'$ for the High-Energy Telescope (HET).
+As such, a HEX-P-like instrument would not be suitable for all-sky surveys, but could fare better in focused observations of specific promising targets.